SuperAce100/trajectory-generator/README.md

 ## Setup

 1. Clone the repository
-2. Open `index.html` in a modern web browser
+2. Open `index.html` in a web browser
-3. No additional dependencies or build steps required

 ## How It Works